PAIDiPaidThis.com

 How much is cruciate surgery for a dog in the UK?

 It is one of the priciest routine operations, and the competition regulator noted it can reach up to £5,000.
-The real bills in our data span a wide range depending on the dog's size, the technique, and whether it is done at a referral centre or in-house.
+The real bills in our data span a wide range depending on the dog's size, the technique used, and whether the surgery is done at a referral centre or in-house by a first-opinion vet.

 Why are two quotes for the same operation so different?